Lawyers Help Secure Community Care Package For Man Held In Assessment And Treatment Unit

 “However, despite previous pledges to reduce the number of autistic people and those with a learning disability being detained, far too many continue to be held in ATUs.

 “As we continue to support families affected by such issues we once again call on the authorities to do more to reduce the numbers detained.”
-Kirsty Stuart - Associate Solicitor
+Kirsty Stuart - Senior Associate Solicitor

 ATUs: Elliot Dodds' story

 Elliot has been diagnosed with autism and epilepsy for which he takes medication.
 He had been living at home with his family as part of a community care package before he was admitted to hospital.